La Motte-Picquet–Grenelle station

 La Motte-Picquet–Grenelle ([la mɔt pikɛ ɡʁənɛl]) is a station of the Paris Métro, at the interconnection of line 6, line 8, and line 10 in the 15th arrondissement.
 The station combines underground and elevated platforms.
-It is a major métro interchange on the Rive Gauche, the most important west of Montparnasse.
+It is a major métro interchange on the Rive Gauche, the biggest west of Montparnasse.

 History

 The elevated station first opened on 24 April 1906 under the name La Motte-Piquet, as part of the extension of line 2 South from Passy to Place d'Italie.
-It was named after the nearby avenue de La Motte-Picquet, after Admiral Toussaint-Guillaume Picquet de La Motte (1720-1791), and boulevard de Grenelle, a former commune until it was annexed by Paris in 1860.
+It was named after the nearby avenue de La Motte-Picquet, after Admiral Toussaint-Guillaume Picquet de La Motte (1720–1791), and boulevard de Grenelle, a former commune until it was annexed by Paris in 1860.